 - Written comments have and continue to come in by email and are carefully considered throughout the development of the framework.

 Colorado Greenhouse Gas Inventory

-The Colorado 2021 Greenhouse Gas Inventory report draft has been posted and public comments were accepted through March 31, 2021.
+The Colorado 2021 Greenhouse Gas Inventory final report has been posted.

 - 2019 Colorado Greenhouse Gas Inventory.